catarak/vr-data-viz/README.md

 7. In a new terminal window, run `lt --port 8080`.

 8. On your phone, navigate to the url that localtunnel spits out.
 The url is a little annoying to type, so I recommend using a [url shortener](http://shoutkey.com/).
+If the name of your html file is not index.html, you will need to navigate to the url/name-of-html-page.html.